Cedar Springs man killed in crash

 According to the Michigan State Police Lakeview Post, they were dispatched to the scene in Easton Township, on Tuesday, May 12, at about 6:10 p.m. on Bluewater Highway, west of Johnson Road.

-Their preliminary investigation revealed a vehicle driven by Jammal Dillard, 39, of Cedar Springs, was traveling west on Bluewater Highway when he lost control and exited the roadway, causing the vehicle to strike a tree.
+Their preliminary investigation revealed a vehicle driven by Jammal Dillard was traveling west on Bluewater Highway when he lost control and exited the roadway, causing the vehicle to strike a tree.
 Dillard was the sole occupant of the vehicle and transported to Spectrum-Butterworth Hospital in Grand Rapids where he died as a result of injuries sustained in the crash.
 Speed is believed to be a factor in the crash, which remains under investigation.

 Troopers were assisted by Saranac Fire Rescue, Life Ambulance, Ionia County Sheriff’s Office, and Ionia County Central Dispatch.